graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-04/papers/2025-05-01-mamba-reasoning.md

 ---

 ### The key idea
-Reasoning models, which are predominantly transformer-based, have recently benefited from longer chain-of-thought reasoning, that is, a longer context.
+Language models applied to reasoning have recently been shown to benefit from longer chain-of-thought sequences, which require the model to process a longer context.
-These transformer-based models, however, suffer from a quadratic increase in computational complexity with respect to context length.
+However, transformer-based models suffer from a quadratic increase in computational complexity with respect to context length.
 The authors tackle this problem using a novel hybrid reasoning model (M1) based on Mamba, which has been shown to be computationaly more efficient than transformers [Gu and Dao, COLM 2024].
 In doing so, they give the first hybrid Mamba-based reasoning model whose performance on math reasoning tasks outperforms transformer-based reasoning models.

 ### Their method